lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 ##### Architecture

-The delegation layer is composed of two contracts deployed from a single factory:
+The delegation layer is composed of two contracts:

 - **`DelegationFactory`** — a singleton that deploys a fresh `DelegationContract` per instance.
 The per-instance `owner` and `cooldown` are constructor arguments stored as Solidity `immutable`s; the initial `delegatee` is set in the same constructor.
 - **`DelegationContract`** — a non-upgradeable, minimal on-chain delegation contract.
 It enforces a one-owner / one-active-delegatee model and supports two integration patterns described below.